Skip to main content

 No. The label directions for dicamba products require certification, licensing and safety training of all individuals using these products.
 Direct supervision that is permitted for some other RUPs is not allowed for these products.

-11. The Illinois specific restrictions for the three dicamba products require that I check the National Weather Service (NWS) website(www.weather.gov) to ensure that the forecast high temperature for the proposed date of application will not exceed 85 degrees.
-How soon before the application should I check the forecast?
+17. The Illinois specific restrictions for the three dicamba products require that I check the National Weather Service (NWS) website(www.weather.gov) to ensure that the forecast high temperature for the proposed date of application will not exceed 85 deg

 In order to obtain the most accurate forecast, IDOA requires consultation of www.weather.gov no earlier than one calendar day prior to the date of application.
 IDOA recommends that the applicator print a copy of the forecast to include with the application records.
 The forecast is obtained by entering the zip code of the nearest town to the proposed field of application.